 More information about licensing and operational requirements for cannabis businesses can be found here.

-As the state’s cannabis program, especially the recreational program, grows in scope, we will keep you informed of any pertinent news and legislation regarding opening a dispensary in New Mexico.
-Simply by subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any pertinent news, including hard-to-find news and opinions based on New Mexico Legalization.
+As the state’s cannabis program, especially the recreational program, grows in scope, we will inform you of any pertinent news and legislation regarding opening a dispensary in New Mexico.
+By subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any pertinent news, including hard-to-find news and opinions based on New Mexico Legalization.
 This includes, but is not limited to, the following: